karenbocardo/karenbocardo/README.md

-### hello :)
+### hi!

-i am karen bocardo, i like making notes and code.
+i am karen bocardo, i like making notes and code. i am currently finding my passion in computer science, learning and getting to know all about all the existing fields.

-i am currently working as a Big Data intern at Grid Dynamics.

-i finished a bachelor of computer graphics and systems engineering at universidad panamericana student in mexico, and i am currently at the middle of a Data Science postgraduate studies.
+i finished a bachelor of computer graphics and systems engineering at universidad panamericana in mexico, as well as a postgraduate in Data Science.

 <!--
 **karenbocardo/karenbocardo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.